OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 Advanced Recording Example
 ***************************

-Below we demonstrate a more advanced use case of case recording including the four different objects that a user can attach to.
-We will then show how to extract various data from the model and finally, relate that an XDSM for illustrative purposes.
+Below we demonstrate a more advanced example of case recording including the four different objects that a recorder can be attached to.
+We will then show how to extract various data from the model and finally, relate that back to an XDSM for illustrative purposes.

 .. embed-code::
     openmdao.recorders.tests.test_sqlite_recorder.TestFeatureSqliteRecorder.test_feature_advanced_example
     :layout: interleave

-Below we have an XDSM to show the SellarMDA component equations and their inputs and outputs.
+The following XDSM diagram shows the SellarMDA component equations and their inputs and outputs.
 Through the different recorders we can access the different parts of the model.
-We'll take you through an example of each object and relate it back to the diagram below.
+We'll take you through an example of each object and relate it back to the diagram.

 .. image:: images/sellar_xdsm.jpg
     :width: 600